 I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 It’s no secret that I’m a big fan of the Nerf Rival series.
-And if you know me, then you will also know that I like Nerf sniper rifle style blasters.
+And if you know me, you will also know that I like Nerf sniper rifle-style blasters.

 So, if I can get my hands on a Nerf blaster in the Rival series that is also a sniper rifle, you can imagine that my excitement levels are high.